Tips to Support Someone After the Loss of a Baby

 Share your loss with others.

 Join a support group, attend a retreat for bereaved parents, or connect with a peer counselor—someone who has been in your shoes.
-“It can be helpful to meet other people who have been through this loss and see how they have moved through their grief,” Gooen says.
-“And it helps to know that you are not alone.”

 If you are having trouble performing daily activities, it’s wise to speak with a therapist.
-Call 911 or the National Suicide Prevention Hotline (800-273-TALK) if you are having recurrent thoughts of harming yourself or no longer wanting to live.
+Call 911 or the National Suicide Prevention Hotline (988) if you are having recurrent thoughts of harming yourself or no longer wanting to live.

 Additional Resources